Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 And what about some of these other FBI agents?

-Oh, and by the way, the FBI agent Hyde, who came in and started the counterintelligence investigation based on the information Rodney Joffey provided for line of effort to paid for by the Clinton campaign.
+Oh, and by the way, the FBI agent Hyde, who came in and started the counterintelligence investigation based on the information Rodney Joffey provided for Line of Effort 2, paid for by the Clinton campaign, this special agent admitted under oath in the Sussman case this week that he is under federal investigation for lying about the investigation and withholding evidence of innocence or what we called exculpatory information.

-Well, and since we're kind of doing a roundup here of sorts, tell me, okay, so what is it about Mook's testimony that you found so you know problematic?
+Well, and since we're kind of doing a roundup here of sorts, tell me, okay, so what is it about Mook's testimony that you found so problematic?

 He comes in and testifies.